helium/HIP/00XX-linear-lockup-curve.md

 Other participants will be able to lock HNT for any period without a 6-month minimum.
 The veHNT multipliers for short lock durations will be significantly higher than those specified by HIP-51.

-The landrush 3x multiplier remains available as specified initially in HIP-70.
+The landrush 3x multiplier remains available as originally specified in HIP-70.